Learn

 However, as you know, we didn’t.
 We just kept burning more and more fossil fuels, emitting more and more greenhouse gases.
 Now, three decades later, even if we magically achieved net-zero tomorrow… we’d still be stuck with the CO2 pumped into the atmosphere over the last 200 years.
 About a trillion tons of it.
 And that legacy CO2 is the main engine behind climate chaos.

-If we reach stabilize emissions (achieve net zero) in 2050 without removing the legacy CO2— CO2 levels will be even higher than now.
+If we stabilize emissions (achieve net zero) in 2050 without removing the legacy CO2— CO2 levels will be even higher than now.

-Yes, we need to reduce the use of oil, gas, and coal— particularly for human and ecosystem health.
+Yes, we need to reduce our reliance on oil, gas, and coal, especially for the sake of human and ecosystem health.
 But that’s not enough.

-We also need to get CO2 levels back to what humans have survived long term.
-And that means pulling a trillion tons of CO2 out of the air—safely, permanently, and affordably.
+We also need to bring CO2 levels back to what humans have survived over the long term.
+That means removing a trillion tons of CO2 from the atmosphere—safely, permanently, and affordably.

 How is climate restoration different from other climate action?